Yoav666s/dnd-wiki/collections/_monsters/basic-rules/stone-giant.md

   **Stone Camouflage.** The giant has advantage on Dexterity (Stealth) checks made to hide in rocky terrain.
 actions: |
   **Multiattack.** The giant makes two greatclub attacks.

     **Greatclub.** Melee Weapon Attack: +9 to hit, reach 15 ft., one target.
 Hit: 19 (3d8 + 6) bludgeoning damage.

     **Rock.** Ranged Weapon Attack: +9 to hit, range 60/240 ft., one target.
 Hit: 28 (4d10 + 6) bludgeoning damage.
 If the target is a creature, it must succeed on a DC 17 Strength saving throw or be knocked prone.
 legendary_actions: ""
-description: ""
 excerpt: "Huge Giant, Neutral"
 source: "Basic Rules"
 ---